Good to know

 - It is also equipped with a thermal footbed with Primaloft insulation.
 A progressive lasting board creates an ideal combination of stiffness and flexibility.

 - The upper is created with Microfiber and Kevlar for durability.
-Its flex insert, tongue and collar is made of a one-piece elastic fabric, lined with a stretchy Gore-Tex material.
-An integrated gaiter, a helix rubber rand and a pull tab are added too.
+Its flex insert, tongue, and the collar are made of a one-piece elastic fabric, lined with stretchy Gore-Tex material.
+An integrated gaiter, a helix rubber rand, and a pull tab are added too.

-The Garmont Tower Extreme LX GTX is a men’s mountaineering cleat.
+The Garmont Tower Extreme LX GTX is a men’s mountaineering boot.
 It comes in full and half sizes and runs true to size.
-However, the brand recommends getting a half size up in the likelihood of foot swelling during activities and if buyers prefer wearing thicker socks.
+However, the brand recommends getting a half size up in the likelihood of foot swelling during activities, and if buyers prefer wearing thicker socks.

 The outsole of the Garmont Tower Extreme LX GTX is the Vibram Mulaz Evo.
 It has a climbing zone at the tip to assist during ascents.
 The central lugs provide 360-degree traction while the widely spaced channels on the side of the sole prevent dirt from building up.
 It also acts as a drainage system.

-This mountaineering cleat has a 2.5 mm microporous layer for a more comfortable environment.
+This mountaineering boot has a 2.5 mm microporous layer for a more comfortable environment.
 It is partnered with a nylon and fiberglass insole which has air vents to eliminate extra weight and maximize heat retention.
-Tech PU inserts at the heel make the cleat crampon-ready and its dual density expanded PU midsole renders a cushioned and stable ride.
+Tech PU inserts at the heel make the boot crampon-ready and its dual-density expanded PU midsole renders a cushioned and stable ride.